rygz146/spine-1/readme.md

 and this is without the aid of any "modern" dependency management tool.
 It is a slippery slope, glazed with the blood of good intention.

+And a couple of weeks later we have Maven ..
+Slippery slope, indeed.

 These are the spoils of war:

 * javax.servlet-api-3.1.0.jar